 You know that healthy habits make sense, but did you ever stop to think why you practice them?
 Research shows that the impact of good health on your quality of life is far-reaching, regardless of your age, sex, or physical ability.
 Check out these five qualities that good health promotes.

 Eating right and exercising regularly can help you avoid excess weight gain and maintain a healthy weight.
 According to the Mayo Clinic, you can obtain benefits of exercise by being active in simple ways throughout the day.
-For example, walk instead of driving vehicle or take the stairs instead of the elevator.
+For example, walk instead of driving or take the stairs instead of the elevator.

 Doing right by your body pays off for your mind as well.
 The Mayo Clinic notes that physical activity stimulates brain chemicals that often leave you feeling both happier and more relaxed.
 Eating a healthy diet as well as exercising can lead to a better physique, so you may also feel better about your appearance, which can boost your confidence and self-esteem.
-The American Council on Exercise reports that the short-term results of exercise include decreased stress and ability to think better.
+The American Council on Exercise reports that the short-term benefits of exercise include decreased stress and ability to think better.

 It's not just diet and exercise that lead to improved mood.
 According to a study published in the American Journal of Health Behaviour, another healthy habit that leads to better mental health is making social connections.
 Whether it's volunteering, joining a club, or attending a movie, communal activities help improve mood and mental functioning by keeping the mind active and serotonin levels balanced, says the American Academy of Family Physicians.